Aries0d0f/auto-ddns-mock-with-cloudflare/README.md

 cd path/to/ddns
 ```

-3. All config arguments is in the `runtime.sh`, and you should set them up first:
+3. All config arguments are in the `runtime.sh`, and you should set them up first:

 **`API setup`**